 How we test

 When possible, we’ll place two competing models side by side to analyze picture quality differences, providing real-world context to the specifications provided by each manufacturer.
+This helps us achieve a much more in-depth understanding of the two models, which is extremely helpful with regard to comprehensive comparisons.

 - The best streaming devices for 2020